-Many materials used in older buildings contained asbestos, including industrial pipes, adhesives, floor & ceiling tiles.
-Additionally, the building's shingles, siding, and walls were insulated with caustic fibers due to its non-flammable properties.
+Many materials used in older buildings contained asbestos, including industrial pipes, adhesives, and floor & ceiling tiles.
+Additionally, the building’s shingles, siding, and walls were insulated with caustic fibers due to their non-flammable properties.

 Many papermill workers exposed to caustic fibers and dust have the highest significant risk of developing asbestosis, mesothelioma, and other lung-related medical conditions from fibrous silicate mineral exposure.